CaseNewmark/CloudBoard/README.md

 The application follows a layered architecture:

 - **Frontend**: Angular 19+ SPA with components for:
-  - FlowBoard: Main canvas for node manipulation
+  - Cloudboard: Main canvas for node manipulation
   - Node Components: Specialized components for each node type
   - Services: API communication and state management